ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 - Problem: good snippet triggers tend to interfere with words typed in regular text.
   For example, `ff` is a great choice for a `\frac{}{}` snippet, but you wouldn't want `ff` to expand to `\frac{}{}` in the middle of the word "offer", for example.
 - Solution: make `ff` expand to `\frac{}{}` only in math context, where it won't conflict with regular text.
-  (Note that the `frac` expansion problem can also be solved with a regex snippet, which is covered in the next section.)
+  (Note that the `frac` expansion problem can also be solved with a regex snippet trigger, which is covered in the next section.)

 You will need GitHub user `lervag`'s [VimTeX plugin](https://github.com/lervag/vimtex) for math-context expansion.
+(I cover VimTeX in much more detail in the [fourth article in this series]({% link tutorials/vim-latex/vimtex.md %}).)
 The VimTeX plugin, among many other things, provides the user with the function `vimtex#syntax#in_mathzone()`, which returns `1` if the cursor is inside a LaTeX math zone (e.g. between `$ $` for inline math, inside an `equation` environment, etc...) and `0` otherwise.
 This function isn't explicitly mentioned in the VimTeX documentation, but you can find it in the VimTeX source code at [`vimtex/autoload/vimtex/syntax.vim`](https://github.com/lervag/vimtex/blob/master/autoload/vimtex/syntax.vim).